jackwilliams2480/PianoTilesBot/README.md

 # PianoTilesBot

-This bot utilizes the `java.awt` package by creating a BufferedImage, reading the image for tiles, then pressing the coresponding key that needs to be pressed.
+This bot utilizes the `java.awt` package by creating a BufferedImage, reading the image for tiles every x seconds, then pressing the coresponding tile that shows up on the image.
+Although orginaly designed for one particular website, you can apply this bot to any type of PianoTiles game.
+Refer to `PianoTilesBotWithClicking`.

 ## Try Catch
 Before anything we need to make sure we avoid the certain exceptions that may occur when using `java.awt`, so make sure to put everything in a try catch statement.